revett/projects/cmd/screenshot/README.md

 # Screenshot

-A CLI for taking a screenshot of a web element using [Selenium](https://github.com/SeleniumHQ/docker-selenium) (Docker) and the [tebeka/selenium](https://github.com/tebeka/selenium) package.
+A CLI for taking screenshots of web elements using [Selenium](https://github.com/SeleniumHQ/docker-selenium) (Docker) and the [tebeka/selenium](https://github.com/tebeka/selenium) package.